 GUARANTY

+This Guaranty (this “Guaranty”), effective as of __________, 2001 (the “Effective Date”), is made and entered into by Constellation Energy Group, Inc., a Maryland corporation (“Guarantor”).

-IN CONSIDERATION of and in order to induce the extension of credit from Enron North America Corp, a Delaware corporation (the “Company”) to Constellation Power Source, Inc. (“CPS”) a wholly owned subsidiary of Guarantor, Guarantor hereby unconditionally guarantees the full and faithful payment of all of the obligations of CPS that are now due or may hereafter become due and payable under and pursuant to (collectively, the “Obligations”),
+IN CONSIDERATION of and in order to induce the extension of credit from Enron North America Corp, a Delaware corporation (the “Company”) to Constellation Power Source, Inc. (“CPS”) a wholly owned subsidiary of Guarantor, Guarantor hereby unconditionally guarantees the full and faithful payment of all of the obligations of CPS that are now due or may hereafter become due and payable under and pursuant to one or more swap, option or other financially-settled derivative transactions between CPS and Company, which transactions will be evidenced by one or more swap agreements, confirmations and/or master agreements (collectively, the “Obligations”), including without limitation, the Master Agreement dated as of March 28, 2001 (the “Master Agreement”) (all such swap, option or other financially-settled derivative transactions and the agreements evidencing same, including without limitation, the Master Agreement, whether entered into prior to, on or after the date hereof, as the same may from time to time be modified, amended and supplemented (collectively, the “Contract”).

 This Guaranty shall be a continuing guaranty of payment and not of collection.
-It shall remain in full force and effect until the earlier of (i) or (ii) fifteen (15) days following written notice from Guarantor to Company.
-However, termination of this Guaranty shall not affect Guarantor's liability to Company under this Guaranty with respect to Obligations which have accrued prior to the effective date of such termination.
+It shall remain in full force and effect until the earlier of (i) September 30, 2001 or (ii) fifteen (15) days following written notice from Guarantor to Company.
+However, termination of this Guaranty shall not affect Guarantor's liability to Company under this Guaranty with respect to Obligations which have accrued under any contract entered into prior to the effective date of such termination.
 The maximum aggregate liability of Guarantor under this Guaranty is limited to the amount of Seven Million Dollars ($7,000,000.00).

 If CPS fails to pay the Obligations and Company has elected to exercise its rights under this Guaranty, then the Company shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount CPS has failed to pay and an explanation of why such payment is due, with a specific statement that Company is calling upon Guarantor to pay under this Guaranty.
 The Payment Demand shall also include the bank account and wire transfer information to which the funds should be wire transferred.
 A Payment Demand satisfying the foregoing requirements shall be deemed sufficient notice to Guarantor that payment is due under the Obligations.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until CPS or Guarantor has cured the default, and additional written demands concerning such default shall not be required until such default is cured.
 Upon receipt of such Payment Demand, Guarantor shall cause to pay or to be repaid to the Company via wire transfer of funds, free of any deductions or withholdings, all Obligations due to the Company pursuant to this Guaranty within fifteen (15) days after receiving such Payment Demand from the Company.